 Auditors from Adaptability Canada Corporation will visit interior and exterior spaces at the Fort Garry and Bannatyne Campuses and William Norrie Centre over the next two months, facilitated with guidance from Physical Plant-Architectural and Engineering Services.

 The goal is to assess and gather data about our physical surroundings for potential barriers.
-Recommendations from this work will be compiled and will steer the development of future projects as means of championing an accessible campus for all.
-A summary of the findings will be available when the full report is completed in the Fall of 2018.
+Recommendations from this work will steer the development of future projects to ensure an accessible campus for all.

 Auditors will be identifiable by University issued identification cards that state their name, and the project they are part of; they will also carry a letter of intent outlining the project scope.